k4cg/nichtparasoup/python-package/docs/web-api/status/blacklist.md

 # web-api: blacklist status

-information about the blacklist.
+Information about the blacklist.

-each crawled non-generic image is added into the blacklist right away to sircumvent duplications. this means the blacklist is constantly growing.
+Each crawled non-generic image is added into the blacklist right away to sircumvent duplications. this means the blacklist is constantly growing.
-when the web-api's `/reset` is triggered successfully, the blacklist gets flushed.
+When the web-api's [`/reset`](../reset.md) is triggered successfully, the blacklist gets flushed.

-call via `/status/blacklist`.
+Call via `/status/blacklist`.

+HTTP Status Code: 200.

-example response:
+Example response:

 ```json
 {